-From Roman outpost to gourmet destination: Baldichieri to taste.
+From Roman outpost to a gourmet destination: Baldichieri to taste.

 It is about 12 km from Asti, the provincial capital.

-It was a Roman outpost since the first century AD
+Baldichieri d'Asti was a Roman outpost as early as the 1st century AD.

 On the site now occupied by the municipal cemetery once stood the medieval castle of Baldichieri d'Asti.

-The castle and the ancient village were destroyed in 1553 by the French together with the castles of Tigliole and Camerino.
+The castle and the village were destroyed in 1553 by the French, together with the castles of Tigliole and Camerino.

 Food and wine and typical products.